stuporglue/syntax_checker/README.md

 ### XML

-    xmllint comes installed on OSX?
+    xmllint comes installed on OSX -- probably came with the developer tools

 ### PostgreSQL SQL Files